krestfield/docs/certdog/certdog_ha_config.md

 ### 3. Update the DB Certificates

+<u>Certificate Requirements</u>

 There are some additional certificate requirements when forming a cluster.
 They are:

-* The certificates must have both the *Client Authentication* and *Server Authentication* Enhanced Key Attributes.
+* The certificates must have both the *Client Authentication* and *Server Authentication* Enhanced Key Attributes

-* They must have the *Digital Signature* and *Key Encipherment* Key Usages.
+* They must have the *Digital Signature* and *Key Encipherment* Key Usages

-A single certificate can be issued and deployed to each of the database nodes or separate certificates issued.
-The certificate DN can be anything but if separate certificates are used, their O, OU and DC components must match (if present).
-These requirements can be found in the [Mongo DB documentation](https://www.mongodb.com/docs/manual/tutorial/configure-x509-member-authentication/#certificate-requirements).
+* All certificates in the cluster must have a non-empty value for at least one of the following DN components:

+  * O (Organisation)
+  * OU (Organisational Unit)
+  * DC (Domain Component

+  Also, these must be the same across all certificates in the cluster.
+The CN field can be anything you choose.

+  For example: if node1's certificate DN is ``CN=node1,O=Krestfield`` then node2's certificate has to also include ``O=Krestfield`` e.g. the full DN for node 2 could be: ``CN=node2,O=Krestfield``

-* The certificate(s) must have *Subject Alternative Names* matching the DB hosts it is protecting.
+* The certificate(s) must have *Subject Alternative Names* (SANs) matching the DB host(s) it is protecting

+A single certificate can be issued, including all servers in the cluster within its SANs but the DN must include one of the DN components mentioned above.
+E.g. a single certificate could include:

+​	DN: CN=Mongo Cluster,O=Krestfield

+​	SANs: DNS:node1.krestfield.local, DNS:node2.krestfield.local, DNS:node3.krestfield.local

+These certificate requirements can be found in the [Mongo DB documentation](https://www.mongodb.com/docs/manual/tutorial/configure-x509-member-authentication/#certificate-requirements)

 <br>

+<u>Issuing a Certificate</u>

-In this example, we will issue a single certificate, deploy to node1 then copy to the other nodes.
+In this example, we will issue a single certificate, deploy to node1 then copy to the other nodes

-Note: If issuing from a Certdog CA, then a profile created from the *TLS (Client and Server Auth)* common profile can be used.
+Note: If issuing from a Certdog CA, then a profile created from the *TLS (Client and Server Auth)* common profile can be used

 Ensure the CA this certificate is issued from is trusted by all machines in the cluster